Dramatic Mount Baker rescue came just in the nick of time

 They kept pushing higher up the mountain.

-"At that point the clouds were below us and I 'Let's get a helicopter up here fast," he said.
+"At that point the clouds were below us and I thought, 'Let's get a helicopter up here fast," he said.

 According to a Seattle nonprofit climbing group called The Mountaineers, the Coleman-Deming Route is a moderate approach that starts from the Heliotrope Ridge hiking trail east of Glacier.